jagracey/Awesome-Unicode/README.md

 # Overview Map
-## A map of the Basic Multilingual Plane.
+## A map of the Basic Multilingual Plane
 **Each numbered box represents 256 code points.**
 <center>
 ![A map of the Basic Multilingual Plane.
 Each numbered box represents 256 code points.](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Roadmap_to_Unicode_BMP.svg/750px-Roadmap_to_Unicode_BMP.svg.png)